NoumenaDigital/npl-cli/README.md

 - `npl help` - Displays help information for the NPL CLI.
 - `npl check` - Checks the NPL for compilation errors and warnings.
 An optional path to a directory can be provided as an argument.
 If no path is provided, the current working directory is used.
-- `npl openapi` - Generates the openapi specs for NPL protocols.
+- `npl test` - Run the NPL tests.
 An optional path to a directory can be provided as an argument.
 If no path is provided, the current working directory is used.
-- `npl test` - Run the NPL tests.
+- `npl openapi` - Generates the openapi specs for NPL protocols.
 An optional path to a directory can be provided as an argument.
 If no path is provided, the current working directory is used.
+- `npl deploy` - Deploys NPL sources to a configured Noumena Engine target.
+[See details](#deploy-command).

 ## Supported Operating Systems and architectures